jrudar/Triglav/README.md

     pip install triglav-va.b.cx.tar.gz

 ### Class Parameters
+    transformer: default = NoScale()
+        The transformer to be used to scale features.
+One can use the scikit-learn.preprocessing transformers.
+In addition,
+	CLR and Scaler (converts each row into frequencies) are available by importing 'CLRTransformer' and 'Scaler' from the 'triglav' package.

     estimator: default = ExtraTreesClassifier(512, bootstrap = True)
         The estimator used to calculate Shapley scores.